worthlane/RAG/README.md

 If you have documentation, it will be better to use ``` BAAI/bge-base-en-v1.5```, because it is easy for this embedding to find text description in project.
 If there is no documentation, it will be better to use ```codesage/codesage-small```, because it is created for finding code by natural language.

 ## LLM

 I've found three interesting LLM's to test.
 As RAG I would use my project that solves quadratic equation.
-I'll ask to write a function, that solves quadratic equations, using equation coefficients.
+The prompt will ask an implementation of function, that solves quadratic equations, using equation coefficients.

 LLMs:
 1. Llama 3.1 (8B)